ichaturvedi/fuzzy-aggregated-topology-evolution/README.md

 # fate
 Fuzzy Aggregated Topology Evolution
-% Task1 Valence
-% Task2 Arousal
+===
+This code implements the model discussed in Fuzzy Agglomerative Topology Evolution.
+The model is able to determine the optimal neural hyper-parameters for multi-task problems simultaneously.
+For example, we consider two ECG tasks : Valence (Joy or Sad) and Arousal (Fear or Calm).

+Requirements
+---
+This code requires Matlab for Fuzzy preprocessing and Jave for Genetic Programming.

+Preprocessing
+---
+The training data is a csv file of features followed by class label.
+Example is in folder fuzzy/dataset.

+Training
+---
+Train the model:

-% format both tasks as nn input nn_input
+Format both tasks as nn input
+nn_input.m

-% create population for task 1
+Create population for task 1
-ecg_nn_task1
+ecg_nn_task1.m

-% create population for task 2
+Create population for task 2
-ecg_nn_task2
+ecg_nn_task2.m

-% transform both tasks using Fuzzy logic fuzzy
+Transform both tasks using Fuzzy logic fuzzy.m

-% run MFGP on the transformed data cd MFGP java Main
+Run MFGP on the transformed data cd MFGP java Main

+Testing
+---
+To test a new sample you have to solve the predicted optimal GP tree